ldesousa/centaur.loc/README.md

  - the path to the .inp file
  - the database schema

+### 4. centaur.opt/FloodedSegmentsStatic.java

+Computes for each node of the network the segments floodable by a gate without producing overflows.
+It fills (or updates) the contents of the `flooded` table.
+This algorithm uses a *Static* assumption, i.e. there is no flow and energy lines are all flat.
+It takes as single argument the database schema.

+### 5. centaur.opt/FloodedSegmentsDynamic.java

+Computes for each node of the network the segments floodable by a gate without producing overflows.
+It fills (or updates) the contents of the `flooded`table.
+This algorithm uses a *Dynamic* assumption, i.e. there is a flow and energy lines are taken into account to determine the extent flooded in each segment.
+It takes as single argument the database schema.

-### 4. centaur.opt/LocateGates.java
+### 6. centaur.opt/LocateGates.java

 Locates a desired number of gates upstream of a given node of a given network.
-It uses five different heuristics to rank the best gate locations using the
+To run this executable the `flooded` table must be filled in; this can be done with one of the *FloodedSegments* classes listed above It uses five different heuristics to rank the best gate locations using the variables:
-variables:
  - upstream storage volume (V)
  - total contributing surface area (A)
  - number of contributing sub-catchments (C)